Contract Negotiations for Solar PV Facility Agreements

 Important Contractual Considerations

-Liability: Who is liable for injury of a person or property during establishment, operation or maintenance of the solar panels?
+- Liability: Who is liable for injury of a person or property during establishment, operation, or maintenance of the solar panels?
 In some cases, landowners may become entangled in legal disputes over worker injury.
-Make sure to protect yourself against such situations by specifically outlining liability and responsibilities.
-Evaluate the liability of injury to workers, visitors to the site, potential environmental damage, fire, vandalism, or other unintended consequences.
+Make sure to protect yourself against such situations by specifically outlining liability and responsibilities, including liability of injury to workers, visitors to the site, potential environmental damage, fire, vandalism, or other unintended consequences.
 Liability insurance costs and needs for commercial property may greatly differ from liability insurance for farmland.
 As such, make sure the contract clearly specifies who owns the equipment and who is responsible for damage to equipment or for personal injury.
 Make sure the developer/contractor is properly insured for the property and liability, and that as the property owner you are listed as an additional insured on all policies.
-In addition, anyone performing work on the property should have proper insurance and workers compensation coverage.
+In addition, it should be made clear that anyone performing work on the property should have proper insurance and workers compensation coverage.

-Fencing and Security: Responsibility for security around the solar array should be clearly outlined in the contract.
+- Fencing and Security: Responsibility for maintenance of fencing and security around the solar array should be clearly outlined in the contract.

-Property Rights: Easement privileges, rights of way, permission to enter the property at will, and the right-to-work of other parties should be considered carefully.
-Leases allow a landowner to provide a tenant exclusive rights for a specific time period.
-They are easily terminated.
+- Property Rights: Easement privileges, rights of way, permission to enter the property at will, and the right-to-work of other parties should be considered carefully.
+Leases allow a landowner to provide a tenant exclusive rights for a specific time period and are easily terminated after that time.
 An easement provides the owner the right to continue using his/her land but transfers an interest in the property, and associated rights, to a third party.
 They are often recorded with the deed.
 As such, they are not easily terminated.

-Contract Transferal: Can the contract or any agreement/obligation of the contract be sold, transferred or assigned to another party?
+- Contract Transferal: Can the contract or any agreement/obligation of the contract be sold, transferred or assigned to another party?
 If so, what are the terms?
+Changes in solar facility ownership are extremely common in the industry.
 The ability to sell a contractual obligation may mean that the company or individual you contract with today is not the same tomorrow.
 Additionally, if allowed in the contract, the company/contractor to which the agreement is transferred may be limited in liability or simply not agree to all original terms.
 In some cases, transferal of the agreement may be to a company/contractor that does not have the ability to provide adequate financial backing or proper authority to meet original obligations.
-Make sure that if a transferal clause is included in the contract, the specific conditions, terms, liability and risks associated with transferal are outlined.
+Make sure that if a transferal clause is included in the contract, the specific conditions, terms, liability, and risks associated with transferal are outlined.

 - Remove all non-utility owned equipment, conduits, structures, fencing, and foundations to a depth of at least three feet below grade.